Twey/nixup/README.md

-# nixup
+# `nixup`

 `nixup` is a tool to provide [rustup](https://rustup.rs/)-style command wrappers for Rust toolchains, but provided by Nix.

-Unlike rustup, it supports declaratively specifying multiple toolchains, which can be referred to by their name, prefixed by a plus sign as the first argument to the command.
+Like rustup, it supports switching toolchains in a lightweight way by passing `+name` as the first argument to the command.
+Unlike rustup, it supports declaratively specifying multiple toolchains with names of your choice.

 For example, `cargo +nightly build` will execute the command `cargo build` with the `nightly` toolchain in the path.